Philadelphia Workers’ Compensation Lawyers

 Badey, Sloan & DiGenova has extensive experience litigating workers’ compensation cases at all levels of the system, including appellate courts.
 Our litigation background allows us to challenge improper decisions and advocate effectively when benefits are unfairly withheld.

-Representation Without Upfront Legal Fees
+Experienced Legal Representation Without Upfront Legal Fees

-Most Philadelphia workers’ compensation attorneys, including Badey, Sloan & DiGenova, typically work on a contingency fee basis, meaning legal fees are paid only if benefits are secured or improved.
+Most Philadelphia workers’ compensation attorneys, including Badey, Sloan & DiGenova, typically work on a contingency fee basis, meaning legal fees are paid only if benefits are secured or existing benefits improved.
 Fee arrangements are subject to approval under Pennsylvania law.

 Why Choose Badey, Sloan & DiGenova P.C.